Dorajyl/Dorajyl/README.md

 ## Hi 👋
 Here's some info about me:
-* Junior at Wellesley College
+* Senior at Wellesley College
 * Double major in CS and Econ